git-multimail/git-multimail/doc/customizing-emails.rst

 Note that the values expanded from ``%(variable)s`` in the format strings will still be escaped.

+For a less flexible but easier to set up way to add a link to commit emails, see ``multimailhook.commitBrowseURL``.

 Similarly, one can set ``multimailhook.htmlInFooter`` and override any of the ``*_FOOTER*`` template strings.